The Neapolitan Mastiff dog breed was developed in southern Italy as a family and guard dog. Today this massive breed is known as a gentle giant.

 - Neapolitan Mastiffs are good with older children, but can be too large for a toddler.
 They can knock over or step on small children without meaning to hurt them.

 - Never buy a Neapolitan Mastiff from a puppy mill, a pet store, or a breeder who doesn't provide health clearances or guarantees.
 Look for a reputable breeder who tests her breeding dogs to make sure they're free of genetic diseases that they might pass onto the puppies and who breeds for sound temperaments.

-HistoryMastiff-type dogs have existed for millennia.
-The first mastiffs are thought to have been developed in Tibet, some 5,000 years ago.
+Mastiff-type dogs have existed for millennia.
+The first Mastiffs are thought to have been developed in Tibet, some 5,000 years ago.
 The massive dogs were used in battle and served as guards, both tasks for which they were well suited.

-The Neo, or mastino as he's also called, might have remained in obscurity in Italy but for the chance attendance at a Naples dog show in 1946 by journalist Piere Scanziana.
+The Neo, or Mastino as they're also called, might have remained in obscurity in Italy but for the chance attendance at a Naples dog show in 1946 by journalist Piere Scanziana.
 He saw the Neapolitan Mastiff and recognized the breed for what it was: a living remnant of the Roman Empire, a descendant perhaps of the mastiffs of Epirus who accompanied Roman consul Paolo Emilio on his triumphant entry into the city after defeating Perseo of Macedonia.

 Scanziani took an interest in the breed and worked to make it become more well known.
 He was instrumental in writing the breed standard and in the Neo's recognition by Italy's national dog registry.
 The dogs were given the name Mastino Napoletano.
 One of Scanziani's dogs, Guaglione, became the first member of the breed to become an Italian champion.